Harvie/JukeBox/README.md

 ##TODO
+  * Autodetect absolute URL of music directory (replace https with http as some music players are not able to handle TLS)
   * Turn jukebox into universal filelisting with plugins for playing music, videos, documents,...
     * some system for registering regex-based hooks on filenames
     * directory and file lines should be rendered by the same function (using those hooks - directory ends with slash)